freenas/freenas-docs/userguide/intro.rst

   now shows the compressed physical L2ARC size.

 * :file:`usr/local/lib/collectd/ipmi.so` and the **openipmi** package
-  were removed to disable the broken collectd IPMI plugin.
+  have been removed to disable the non-functional collectd IPMI plugin.

 .. _Path and Name Lengths: